 When: during the summer

 How: the appointment is through the Oak Ridge Institute for Science and Education.
-Find application details on the website, and where to send it.
+Find application details on the website.
 For further information, you may contact Lovisa Romanoff at (770) 488-0192, or email@example.com.

 UNCF/Merck Science Initiative